actions-marketplace-validations/noraworld_git-flow-observer/README.md

 | `jobs.git-flow-observer.if`                 | Specify conditions when to skip a job                               | False    | `github.head_ref != 'main' \|\| github.base_ref != 'develop'` |
 | `jobs.git-flow-observer.steps[*].with.head` | Specify a branch name as basis for comparison                       | True     | `"develop"`                                                 |
 | `jobs.git-flow-observer.steps[*].with.base` | Specify a branch name that is checked whether or not fast-forwarded | True     | `"main"`                                                    |

+HINT: You may need to set a base branch as `"master"` instead of `"main"`.

+HINT: You setting up a `if: github.head_ref != 'main' || github.base_ref != 'develop'` statement, it will be skipped when a pull request from a base branch into a head branch.
+This may help fix the status check failure easier.

 That’s done!